 Chest hair is a fascinatingly divisive subject.
-Some men a actively looking for tips on how to grow chest hair while others can’t stand it.
-That’s true for men and women.
-Some ladies love the old Sean Connery look, and they don’t think a man is a man unless they can see something poking out a guy’s shirt.
-Others want that chiseled, smooth chest, and everything else is simple less than.
+Some men are actively looking for tips on how to grow chest hair, while others can't stand it.
+That's true for men and women.
+Some ladies love the old Sean Connery look, and they don't think a man is a man unless they can see something poking out a guy's shirt.
+Others want that chiseled, smooth chest.

-As for guys, we’re just as divided.
-Some sport their lion’s main with pride.
+As for guys, we're just as divided.
+Some sport their lion's main with pride.
 Others are embarrassed to take their shirt off in the locker room.
-And for the guys who are naturally bare, you get the same split.
-If you’ve ever asked yourself, "Should I shave my chest hair?", you’re in the right place.
-We’re going to cover the entire conversation today.
-This is the complete guide to chest hair growth.
+And for the naturally bare guys, you get the same split.
+If you've ever asked yourself, "Should I shave my chest hair?" you're in the right place.
+We're going to cover the entire conversation today.
+This article is the complete guide to chest hair growth.

 Putting Hair on Your Chest

-You’ve heard the old myths.
-Do that thing your dad says, and it’ll put hair on your chest.
-Obviously, that’s not how all of this works, but there are things that really can promote the growth of chest hair.
-From the most classic myths to the most scientifically proven methods, we’ll look at it all.
+You've heard the old myths.
+Do that thing your dad says, and it'll put hair on your chest.
+That's not how all of this works, but some things really can promote the growth of chest hair.
+From the most classic myths to the most scientifically proven methods, we'll look at it all.

-At some point, you were probably told to do one or more of these things to grow a little chest hair.
+At some point, someone probably told you to do one or more of these things to grow a little chest hair.
 While they might not be medically true, they probably were part of the right of passage between boyhood and manhood.
 How many of these sound familiar?
-How many have you told to the next generation as you’ve aged?
+How many have you told to the next generation as you've aged?

-This is probably the go-to.
-A paper route, working on the car, doing chores or otherwise working hard was supposed to toughen you up and put a little hair on the chest.
+Hard work is probably the go-to.
+A paper route, working on the car, doing chores, or otherwise working hard was supposed to toughen you up and put a little hair on the chest.
 Was it all just an excuse to get you to do stuff, or was there any merit to it?
 It turns out that physical activity actually can have an impact on hormonal development.
 Those chores might not have directly grown your chest hair, but they might have helped the process along.